syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 {% endtabs %}

 ## Agenda View Using Template Selector:
 AgendaTemplateSelector can be used to choose a DataTemplate at runtime based on the value of a data-bound to agenda appointment property through `AgendaItemTemplate`.
-It provides let you choose a different data template for each appointment, customizing the appearance of a particular inline appointment based on certain conditions.DataTemplateSelector for inline appointment includes `ScheduleAppointment` or custom appointment as `object` and `Schedule` as bindable object.
+It lets you choose a different data template for each appointment, customizing the appearance of a particular inline appointment based on certain conditions.
+DataTemplateSelector for inline appointment includes `ScheduleAppointment` or custom appointment as `object` and `Schedule` as bindable object.

 {% tabs %}
 {% highlight xaml %}